Skip to main content Skip to secondary navigation

 Main content start

-The Stanford Programme (Cape Town) NPC is a non-profit entity in South Africa, established on December 21, 2009 (“SPCT.”)
-It is responsible for (i) the administrative support for Stanford’s undergraduate study abroad in Cape Town; and (ii) the Digital Medic program in Cape Town, a joint School of Medicine and Vice Provost of Teaching and Learning program.
+The Stanford Programme (Cape Town) NPC is a non-profit entity in South Africa.
+It was established on December 21, 2009 (“SPCT”) initially under the Companies Act, 1973 as a S21 company, and revised in 2013 under the Companies Act 2008 as a not-for profit company.
+It houses (i) the administrative support for Stanford’s undergraduate study abroad in Cape Town; and (ii) the Digital Medic program in Cape Town, a joint School of Medicine and Stanford Center for Professional Development program (Stanford Center for Health Education).

 Relationship to Stanford